ENCODE-DCC/caper/README.md

 ## MySQL database

 We provide [shell scripts](bin/run_mysql_server_docker.sh) to run a MySQL server in a container with docker/singularity.
-Once you have a running MySQL server, define MySQL's port in Caper's conf file `~/.caper/default.conf`.
+Once you have a running MySQL server, add the followings to Caper's conf file `~/.caper/default.conf`.
+You may need to change the port number if it conflicts.

 ```
 db=mysql